-Name and municipality of residence Age Present position and tenure Principal occupation during last five years Erin J. Wallace ^{1,3} Illinois, USA 58 Director since October 8, 2015 Ms. Wallace is the Chief Operating Officer at Great Wolf Resorts, Inc., a role she has held since August 2016.
-In this role, she is responsible for leading more than 7,500 Great Wolf Pack Member employees at 15 lodges throughout the Unites States.
-Great Wolf Resorts, Inc. is America's largest family of indoor water park resorts and had over 1 million guests in 2016.
+Name and municipality of residence Age Present position and tenure Principal occupation during last five years Joan Eloise Sproul 1 Ontario, Canada 63 Director since May 15, 2018 Ms. Sproul was most recently the Executive Vice President, Finance (CFO) & Chief Administrative Officer of the Sinai Health System in Toronto, Canada, which is comprised of Mount Sinai Hospital, Bridgepoint Active Healthcare and Lunenfeld-Tanenbaum Research Institute.
+In addition to serving more than 20 years in various finance and corporate-related roles at Mount Sinai Hospital, she previously held a number of senior financial positions in the hospitality industry.
+Ms. Sproul serves on the Board of Directors for The Centre for Phenogenomics, a state-of-the-art national research facility owned and operated by Sinai Health and the Hospital for Sick Children.
+Ms. Sproul was named to the list of Canada's Most Powerful Women, Women's Executive Network, 2013.
+Ms. Sproul holds a Chartered Accountant in 1981 and began her career at Ernst & Whinney.
+Ms. Sproul holds a Bachelor of Commerce degree from the University of Toronto.
+Erin J. Wallace 3 Illinois, USA 60 Director since October 8, 2015 Ms. Wallace is the former Chief Operating Officer at Great Wolf Resorts, Inc., a role she held since August 2016.
+In this role, she was responsible for leading more than 9,000 Great Wolf Pack Member employees at 18 lodges throughout the United States.
+Great Wolf Resorts, Inc. is America's largest family of indoor water park resorts and has over 7.0 million guests a year.
 Before joining Great Wolf Resorts, Inc., Ms. Wallace was the Chief Operating Officer of Learning Care Group, Inc. from February 2015 to August 2016, where she led more than 16,000 Learning Care Group employees in delivering operational excellence to the families served at more than 900 schools throughout its umbrella of 5 brands.
 Prior to that, Ms. Wallace's nearly 30 year career at the Walt Disney Company spanned many roles in Theme Parks and Resorts concluding with Executive Vice President of Operations Strategy, Planning and Revenue Management, working with all of Disney Parks' domestic and international sites.
 After joining Disney as an industrial engineer in 1985, Ms. Wallace held a variety of managerial roles within Walt Disney Parks and Resorts, contributing to 30 years of leadership at The Walt Disney Company.
 Ms. Wallace's previous roles include Senior Vice President of Walt Disney World Operations - where she oversaw the largest and most popular resort destination in the world.
-She has also served as Vice President of Walt Disney World's Magic Kingdom® and general manager for Disney's Animal Kingdom® and Disney's All-Star Resort.
+She has also served as Vice President of Walt Disney World Operations - where she oversaw the largest and most popular resort destination in the world.
+She has also served as Vice President of Walt Disney World 's Magic Kingdom® and general manager for Disney's Animal Kingdom® and Disney's All-Star Resort.
 Ms. Wallace graduated with honors from the University of Florida (UF) and was recognized with the Distinguished Alumni Award from UF in 2012.
 Ms. Wallace earned her MBA from Rollins College Crummer School of Business in 1993.
 In 2006, Ms. Wallace was inducted into the Crummer Graduate School of Business Alumni Hall of Fame.
-Ms. Wallace has been an active member of the Central Florida community, serving on numerous academic and civic boards and committees.
-She is also a member of the Institute of Industrial Enginee
+Ms. Wallace has been an active memb